CodeYourFuture/syllabus/docs/guides/code-style-guide.md

 Some of the guidelines are so common that there are automatic tools to do it for you!
 One of these tools is called Prettier.
 You should have installed this tool when you [set up your VS Code extensions](https://docs.codeyourfuture.io/course-processes/before-the-course/getting-setup#extensions).

-Prettier is a tool that rearranges your code (sometimes called *formatting*).
+Prettier is a tool that rearranges your code (called *formatting*).
 It follows a set of rules that programmers have agreed make your code easier to read and understand.

 Some common problems you may see when running Prettier:

-- If you write some code that is invalid, then running Prettier will not work and your code won't be rearranged.
+- If you write some code that is invalid, then running Prettier will not work and your code won't be formatted.
 If this happens, then you will see some red "squiggly" lines under under your code.
 A common problem is a missing bracket, so try looking for that first
 - If you see Prettier making a surprising change, it may mean that your code is incorrect.
 Try re-reading it carefully to make sure you haven't made any mistakes

 ## Indent your code